neumino/neumino.github.io/movies.md

-### Radhe Shyam
+### The Kashmir Files
-*Released on 2022-03-10, vote average 8*
+*Released on 2022-03-11, vote average 10*

-Vikramaditya, a world-renowned palmist, believes love does not exist in his stars, until he meets Prerana.
-But when destiny tries to pull them apart, will love prevail?
+Based on a true tragedy, the emotionally triggering film sheds light on the plight of Kashmiri Pandits (Hindus), a religious minority in the 1990s Kashmir valley, who were compelled to flee their homes by the Islamic militants.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/GGmK2iW9ZgM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/A179apttY58?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>